 Persons who have been especially active in supporting the Lake Country Museum have been recognized as Life Members: Anne Land, Peter Short, David Lodge, Ross McDonagh, Ruth Whitson (2005), Sonja MacCrimmon (2007), James Taylor (2010), James Baker (2011), Andrew Miller (2014) and Carol Thomson (2018).

 The backbone of our organization is the dedicated group of Volunteers who give their time so freely to the preservation and presentation of Lake Country history.
 These volunteers are many, but in 2018 Harvey Leamont is our Volunteer of the Year.
-Some of our other volunteers were featured on the blog post for April 11, 2014.

 For many years Harvey has worked in almost every area of the Lake Country Museum and Archives, providing assistance wherever and whenever necessary.
 The number of hours that Harvey has volunteered is legion, and his friendly demeanor is appreciated by all.